cambridge-mlg/weighted-retraining/README.md

 Feel free to contact us if you have any questions or issues with the code.
 Our emails can be found in the paper; alternatively you can file a pull request or raise an issue on this repo.

+## Announcements

+- 2022-06-29: Fixed a small bug where the dataset was not updated correctly for the FB-VAE baseline.
+This likely means that its performance was understated in our paper.
+We have not re-run any of the experiments because we don't believe it changes any conclusions other than the relative performance of the baselines.
+Thanks [onurboyar](https://github.com/onurboyar) for finding this bug!

 ## How to run

 ### Install Dependencies